 - Deliberate concealment of any of the above.

 An employee must reasonably believe that the disclosure is true or likely to be true.

 How to make a protected disclosure

-An employee should make the disclosure in accordance with an organisations internal procedures if they exist.
-If no such procedures exist or if the person that you are supposed to make the disclosure to is involved in the wrongdoing themselves then you can make the disclosure to a more senior person or even a person or organisation outside of the organisation.
+An employee should make the disclosure in accordance with an organisation’s internal procedures if they exist.
+If no such procedures exist or if the person that you are supposed to make the disclosure to is involved in the wrongdoing themselves then you can make the disclosure to a more senior person or even a person or organisation outside of the company.